Day 1: MARRAKECH Morocco

 Days 9 & 10: WESTERN SAHARA: THE FORBIDDEN TRACK Morocco

-In Laayoune we will meet our local guide, a nomad from a Sahrawi tribe who will lead us through three days off-road desert expedition crossing the Western Sahara from north to south.
+In Laayoune we will meet our local guide, a nomad from a Sahrawi tribe who will lead us through a three-day off-road expedition crossing the Western Sahara from north to south.
 The former Spanish Sahara colony has been the site of a long war between the Polisario Armed Front and the Moroccan army.
 Nowadays, it is part of Morocco.
 Since the second half of the seventies, due to this long “sand war,” this region has been off-limits to travellers.
-Until today no peace treaty has been signed, but a cease-fire is respected.
-We are proud to be the “first” to bring intrepid travellers to the vast, sandy regions of Saguia El Hamra, Tiris Zemmour and Rio de Oro.
-In this real Saharan expedition, we will cross large dunes to discover wells frequented by long lines of camels belonging to the legendary Reguibat nomads.
-Days 9 and 10 camping under the stars of the desert.
+Until today no peace treaty has been signed, but it’s been decades since any fighting has occurred in the region which we cross.
+We are proud to be the “first” to bring intrepid travellers to the vast, sandy regions of Saguia El Hamra, Tiris Zemmour and to the spectacular Rio de Oro sea-look.
+In this Saharan expedition, we will cross large dunes to discover wells frequented by long lines of camels belonging to the legendary Reguibat nomads.

 Day 11: FROM THE DESERT TO THE OCEAN Morocco

-Day 12: RIO DE ORO Morocco
+Day 12: RIO DE ORO, Morocco

-The exceptional beauty of this landscape makes the Dakhla peninsula a special place.
-The Rio de Oro is a 25-mile long sea loch situated between cliffs and dunes.
-Different pastel colours paint the scenery: the blue ocean, yellow sand, green seaweed fields and dark rocks.
-Experience a unique scenery: during the high tide the ocean will flood the desert and a white dune will become a temporary island.
+The astonishing beauty of Dakhla peninsula landscape makes it a unique place.
+The Rio de Oro is a 25-mile long sea loch between cliffs and dunes.
+Pastel colors paint the scenery: the blue ocean, yellow sand, emerald seaweed fields and dark rocks.
+Experience a unique event: during the high tide the ocean will flood the desert: a white dune and rook hills will become temporary islands.

-Our route goes on following the cliff between the desert and the ocean.
+Our way run on the spectacular cliff between the desert and the ocean.
 We follow the only open road going south.
-A signboard indicates that we are crossing the “Tropic of Cancer”; at Guerguerat military post we will cross the southern border of Morocco, the only open frontier between Maghreb and Black Africa.
-After the formalities, we drive for a few miles along a “no-man land” where different traffickers have made their base in new and old cars and trucks apparently abandoned.
-The no-man land is the unmarked border, a theoretical line in the desert that “divides nothing from nothing”, on the other side, the military post of Mauritania.
+A signboard indicates that we are “on” the Tropic of Cancer.
+At Guerguerat military post we will cross the southern border post of Morocco, the only open route between Maghreb and Black Africa a sensible site.
+We will travel a few miles into no-man’s land, in a very sensitive area.
+The boundary is a theoretical line in the desert that “divides the sand from the sand”, on the other side, the military post of Mauritania.
 Evening arrival to Nouadhibou.
-Comfortable El Medina Hotel **** hotel.
-Or similar.

 Days 14 & 15: SAHARA EXPLORATION Mauritania

-Day 16: ADRAR, DUNES AND MOUNTAINS Mauritania
+Day 16: ADRAR: DUNES AND MOUNTAINS Mauritania

 Day 17: CHINGUETTI, THE OASIS Mauritania